openstack/storlets/doc/source/installation.rst

 Install
 -------
-to perform the installation follow these steps:
+To perform the installation follow these steps:

 #.
 Create a hosts file as described above
 #.
 Edit the file install/storlets/common.yml according to the above